-Otherwise known as seasonal allergic rhinitis, hay fever is a reaction to airborne substances, such as pollen, that get into the upper respiratory passages – the nose, sinus, throat – and the eyes.
+Otherwise known as seasonal allergic rhinitis, hayfever is a reaction to airborne substances, such as pollen, that gets into the upper respiratory passages – the nose, sinus, throat – and the eyes.
 The symptoms usually appear in childhood and lessen by the age of 30 or 40.

-- mugwort and hybrids such as chrysanthemums (autumn hay fever)
+- Mugwort and hybrids such as chrysanthemums (autumn)

 - These microscopic substances get into your nose and cause your body to produce antibodies and release histamine.
 Histamine irritates the upper respiratory passages, making them swell and producing those typical hay fever symptoms.